 Liquid Residual Insecticides – insect growth regulators take up to 6 weeks to work, and you might need something quicker in the interim.
 Liquid residual insecticides work on contact and are mainly targeted at adult fleas.

-- FAST-ACTING FORMULA: Protects lawns, vegetables, fruit and nut trees, roses, flowers, trees and shrubs
+- OUTDOOR USE: Protects lawns, vegetables, fruit and nut trees, roses, flowers, trees and shrubs.

-- KILLS 260+ INSECTS BY CONTACT: Above and below ground, including grubs, most ants, fleas, deer ticks, Japanese beetles...
+- KILLS 260+ INSECTS BY CONTACT: Kills above and below ground – kills grubs, ants as listed, fleas, deer ticks, Japanese...

 Many of these products have low toxicity to mammals and are largely safe to use around humans and pets in the correct dosage.
 These liquid insecticides retain their potency for up to three months after application.
 Consider using liquid residual insecticides along with insect growth regulators since fleas in the pupae stage are difficult to treat with insecticides on account of their protective encasements.